nspangler/auto-edit-modal/README.md

 ## Usage

-You must first define schema for your collection using `aldeed:collection2`, which is included in this package
+You must first define schema for your collection using `aldeed:collection2`, which is NOT included in this package

 ```js
 People = new Mongo.Collection("people");